ecotaxa/ecotaxa_front/proto/README.md

 $ ./generate.sh

+This will generate messages (in verbose mode for the moment)

 $ popd

-This will generate the Typescript API entry points in proto/gen.
+This will generate the Typescript API entry points in proto/ecotaxa-cli/gen.

 ###### Setting up the environment: